-For FY2013, the Committee followed the above-described historic practice and did not engage a compensation consultant.
-It reviewed updated Towers survey information which was increased by 3% for the base salary information and by 5% for long-term incentive compensation, to reflect current compensation trends in the market.
-It used that information, along with the recommendations from Messrs.
-M. Batten and J. Batten as described above, and the company-wide merit pool, in determining the elements of each executive's compensation package for FY2013.
-In addition, the Committee reviewed the results of the October 21, 2011, shareholder advisory vote on executive compensation required by Section 14A of the Securities Exchange Act.
-In light of the fact that more than 96% of the votes cast were in favor of the compensation paid to the named executive officers of the Corporation, the Committee did not make any significant changes to the Corporation's executive compensation policies or programs.
+For FY2015, the Committee followed the above-described historic practice and did not engage a compensation consultant.
+It reviewed updated Towers Watson survey information which was increased by 3% for the base salary information and by 4% for long-term incentive compensation, to reflect current compensation trends in the market.
+It used that information, along with the recommendations from Mr. J. Batten as described above, the company-wide merit pool, and the FY2013 shareholder advisory vote on executive compensation in determining the elements of each executive's compensation package for FY2015.